thelucifermorningstar/SMLoadr-AUX/readme.md

 This tool allow you to search artists, albums and tracks and send to **SMLoadr** with a command line.

+**FYI.:
-**OBS.: This software do not download music.
+This software dooes not download music.
 The main function is search artists/albums/tracks/playlists and send to SMLoadr!**

 How to use: